-2. A pedestrian passageway open to the sky connecting the front of the property to the rear, at least 10 feet in width, and containing a minimum of 50% pervious, landscaped area, with decorative elements of interest, such as benches, trellises, sculptures, and water features which complement the design style of the building.
-Outdoor use areas may be provided adjacent to but not within the minimum required pedestrian passageway area.

-(h) Public art.
-For civic open space requirements less than 250 square feet, a the space shall incorporate incorporating a fountain, living wall, mural, or sculpture or work of art may shall be provided facing a street or a pedestrian passageway.
+- 2. A pedestrian passageway open to the sky connecting the front of the property to the rear, at least 10 feet in width, and containing a minimum of 50% pervious, landscapes area, with decorative elements of interest, such as benches trellises, sculptures, and water features which complement the design style of the building.
+Outdoor use areas may be provided adjacent to but not within the minimum required pedestrian passageway area. - (h) Public art.
+For civic open space requirements less than 250 square feet, the space shall incorporate a fountain, living wall, mural, or sculpture shall be provided facing a street or a pedestrian passageway.

-Figure 4.4.13-2832 Character Example of Landscaped Pedestrian Passageway
+Figure 4.4.13-G-128 Character Example of Landscaped Pedestrian Passageway

-Figure 4.4.13-2933 Character Example of Living Wall
+Figure 4.4.13-G-229 Character Example of Living Wall

-Figure 4.4.13-3034 Civic Open Spaces
+Figure 4.4.13-G-330 Civic Open Spaces

 - (3) Configuration.
-Civic open spaces shall be configured as follows: - (a) The civic open space shall adjoin a street front property line for no less than 30 linear feet. - (b) The required amount of civic open space shall be configured in square or rectangle; additional area above the required amount may augment the space, creating another shape (See Figure 4.4.13-335).
+Civic open spaces shall be configured as follows: - (a) The civic open space shall adjoin a street front property line for no less than 30 linear feet. - (b) The required amount of civic open space shall be configured in square or rectangle; additional area above the required amount may augment the space, creating another shape (See Figure 4.4.13-G-433).